ansokols/Cinematic/README.md

 # Cinematic
 ## Overview
-**Cinematic** a movie theater chain website where you can buy tickets online.
+**Cinematic** is a movie theater chain website where you can buy tickets online.
 ## Stack
 - PHP, Blade, JavaScript, HTML, CSS
 - Laravel